-Ideally, live streaming solutions to broadcast live corporate events should have substantial security features built-in.
-This may include password protection, HTTPS delivery, restricting video embedding, and more.
+Ideally, live streaming solutions to broadcast live corporate events should have substantial built-in security features.
+For example, these can include password protection, HTTPS delivery, restricting video embedding, and more.
 Don’t skimp on security!

 Next, look for a streaming solution built upon video APIs.
 A video API, or Application Programming Interface, is essential for many professional users.
 An API specifically helps programmers to create new apps and integrate video platforms with services.

 In a corporate environment, a video API can be used to integrate video into existing web portals, web apps, SSO (Single Sign-On) systems, mobile apps, desktop services, and more.

 Finally, we strongly recommend that you look for a video live streaming solution that provides robust customer support.
 Ideally, this should include phone support and a 24/7 option.
 That way, you can reach them whenever you have a technical issue, even if it is right in the middle of a broadcast live corporate event.

 Comparison of professional streaming solutions to broadcast live corporate events